python/cpython/Doc/library/uuid.rst

      - Meaning

    * - .. attribute:: UUID.time_low
-     - The next 32 bits of the UUID.
+     - The first 32 bits of the UUID.

    * - .. attribute:: UUID.time_mid
      - The next 16 bits of the UUID.